Presidency of George Washington: Rise of political parties

 Initially, Jefferson and Hamilton enjoyed a friendly working relationship.
-While never close, they seldom clashed during the first year in the Washington administration.
+While never close, they seldom clashed during the first year of the Washington administration.
 Even so, deep philosophical differences soon caused a rift between them, and finally drove them apart.
 Hamilton believed that a vigorous use of the central government was essential for the task of nation-building.
 He also believed that "a flourishing merchant economy would sow opportunities for all, resulting in a more philanthropic, knowledgeable and enterprising people."
 In Jefferson's view, centralized government was "simply European-style tyranny waiting to happen again."
 He idealized the yeoman farmers, for they "controlled their own destinies, and also a republic that, resting on the yeoman farmer, would keep 'alive that sacred fire' of personal liberty and virtue."
 These differences gained their clearest expression in the debate about the Bank of the United States.

 As a split grew proponents and critics of Hamilton's economic policies, Jefferson and Madison sought to counter the influence of a Hamilton-aligned newspaper, the Gazette of the United States.
 They convinced Philip Freneau to establish the National Gazette, which recast the national politics not as a battle between Federalists and Anti-Federalists, but as a debate between aristocrats and republicans.
 By the end of 1792, political observers had begun to note the emergence of two political parties.
 In May 1792, Hamilton himself wrote, "Mr. Madison cooperating with Mr. Jefferson is at the head of a faction decidedly hostile to me and my administration."
 Washington sought to alleviate the rising tension between Jefferson and Hamilton, as well as prevent the partisan polarization of national politics, but by the end of 1792 Jefferson and his followers completely distrusted Hamilton.
 The faction aligned with Hamilton became known as the Federalists, while those aligned with Jefferson and Madison became known as the Republicans (often referred to as the Democratic-Republican Party to avoid confusion with the modern Republican Party).
-Political leaders of both groups, but especially the Federalists, were reluctant to label their own faction as a political party.
+Political leaders of both groups, but especially the Federalists, were reluctant to label their faction as a political party.
 Nonetheless, distinct and consistent voting blocs emerged in Congress in 1793.
 The Democratic-Republicans were strongest in the South, and many of the party's leaders were wealthy Southern slaveowners.
 The Democratic-Republicans also attracted middle-class Northerners, such as artisans, farmers, and lower-level merchants, who were eager to challenge the power of the local elite.
-The Federalists had broad support in New England, but in other places they relied on wealthy merchants and landowners.
+The Federalists had broad support in New England, but in other places, they relied on wealthy merchants and landowners.